Demo-23home/Demo-23home/README.md

 # Hey there! 👋

-I'm Zeyad Salama, a senoir Software Engineering student on a mission to innovate and create in the world of technology.
+I'm Zeyad Salama, a fresh graduated Software Engineer on a mission to innovate and create in the world of technology.
 My passion lies in backend development, where I harness the power of Python and Django to craft seamless and efficient digital experiences.

 🎓 **Academic Pursuits:**
 Currently, I am deeply engaged in my Software Engineering studies, exploring the intricate realms of computer science and software development.
 My academic journey has equipped me with a strong foundation, driving my enthusiasm to contribute meaningfully to the tech landscape.